 Describe beneficiary and provider burden.
 While PTAC praised innovative approaches to data collection and patient monitoring, Committee members expressed concerns about Medicare beneficiaries' willingness and ability to use new technologies for remote monitoring (IGG/SonarMD and PMA) and providers' willingness to log into multiple systems to view the resulting data (IGG/SonarMD).
-In addition, PTAC noted that direct data collection from beneficiaries, as proposed in the Dr. Antonucci model, could be burdensome for patients.
+In addition, PTAC noted that direct data collection from beneficiaries, as proposed in the Dr. Antonucci proposed model, could be burdensome for patients.

+For the ACP-NCQA proposed model, PTAC indicated that requirements for data-sharing and use of certified electronic health records could be costly for small practices, discouraging model participation.
+PTAC expressed similar concerns about the ASCO proposed model, noting that the proposed model may be limited to certain communities, payers, and practices with access to health information exchanges and all payer claims databases.
 Finally, for the Avera Health proposed model, PTAC noted that participating geriatricians would need to be able to provide privacy-compliant, real-time, two-way audio/visual assessments and that SNFs may lag behind acute care settings in adoption of electronic health records, making it difficult to provide virtual access to health records.

 Avoid proprietary technology.
-Seven proposed models included mention of proprietary technology, such as physician-facing software and algorithms (ACS, HMH/Cota, IOBS, UNMHSC, and PRC) and devices and patient-facing applications to collect and share patient data and with the care team (IGG/SonarMD and PMA).
-Of these, PTAC recommended six for implementation, further development and implementation, or limited-scale testing, suggesting that CMS broaden the proposed model to allow use of competing technologies, make details of algorithms public, or otherwise not require the use of a specific proprietary technology.
+Nine proposed models included mention of proprietary technology, such as physician-facing software and algorithms (ACS, HMH/Cota, IOBS, UNMHSC, and PRC); devices and patient-facing applications to collect and share patient data and with the care team (IGG/SonarMD and PMA); and proprietary certification programs and pathways (ACP-NCQA and ASCO).
+Of these, seven were recommended for implementation, further development and implementation, testing, or limited-scale testing.
+Within this context PTAC suggested broadening the proposed models to allow use of competing technologies, make details of algorithms public, develop open-source certification programs, or otherwise not require the use of a specific proprietary technology.
+The remaining two proposed models were not recommended.